 Financial Aid Options

-Even with the discounted tuition costs available to students, not every qualified applicant is able to afford training at Dallas Seminary, which is why we offer financial aid that is designed to fit each student’s particular situation.
+Even with the discounted tuition costs available to students, not every qualified applicant is able to afford training at DTS, which is why we offer financial aid that is designed to fit each student’s particular situation.

 Scholarships are available for American-born minority students, international students, and extension students, along with more general opportunities for students who do not fit these categories.
 Other options for institutional financial support include veteran’s benefits, Direct loans, and the Tuition Management System (TMS).